yokyos/Kyospid/README.md

-- 👋 Hi, I’m @Kyospid
+- Hi, I’m @Kyospid
-- 👀 I’m interested in video games, coding
+- I’m interested in video games, coding
-- 🌱 I’m currently learning Python, Java
+- I’m currently learning Python, Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Discord: Kyospid#4848
+- Discord: Kyospid#4848

 <!---
 Kyospid/Kyospid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.